microsoft/DiskANN/README.md

 ```
 <full-path-to-cmake>\cmake -B. -A x64 ..
 ```

 **Note: Since VS comes with its own (older) version of cmake, you have to specify the full path to cmake to ensure that the right version is used.**
 -	This will create a “diskann” solution file in the "build" directory
+-   The command-line shown uses the default CMake build system on the machine.
+If the default is not Visual Studio 2017 or Visual Studio 2019, the build system should be set using the -G option of CMake.
--	Open the "diskann" solution and build the “nsg_dll” project.
+-	Open the "diskann" solution and build the “diskann” project.
 - 	Then build all the other binaries using the ALL_BUILD project that is part of the solution
 - 	Generated binaries are stored in the diskann/x64/Debug or diskann/x64/Release directories.

-To build from command line, change to the "build" directory and use msbuild to first build the "nsg_dll" project.
+To build from command line, change to the "build" directory and use msbuild to first build the "diskann" project.
 And then build the entire solution, as shown below.
 ```
-msbuild src\dll\nsg_dll.vcxproj
+msbuild src\dll\diskann.vcxproj
 msbuild diskann.sln
 ```
 Check msbuild docs for additional options including choosing between debug and release builds.